-The initiative is organized by Colonnese Editore, part of the Mazzei Publishing Group, which took care of the installations and the publication of the catalogue.
+The initiative is organized by Colonnese Editore, part of the Mazzei Publishing Group, which handled the installation and publication of the catalogue.

 The Voyage of Fonteneau and Quirante Rives

-The exhibition draws inspiration from the trip to Naples by Éric Fonteneau and José Vicente Quirante Rives in March 2022, when they visited the church of Certosa di San Martino.
-This trip led to the publication of Quirante’s volume “Dodici araldi wrinkzosi” and the production of Fonteneau’s drawings, exhibited for the first time.
-Both works represent a dialogue between Italian, Spanish and French cultures, reflecting on Ribera’s artistic contribution.
+The exhibition draws inspiration from the trip to Naples by Éric Fonteneau and José Vicente Quirante Rives in March 2022, when they visited the church of the Certosa di San Martino.
+This trip led to the publication of Quirante's book "Twelve Grinding Heralds" and the production of Fonteneau's drawings, exhibited for the first time.
+Both works represent a dialogue between Italian, Spanish, and French cultures, reflecting on Ribera's artistic contribution.

 Ribera and His Naturalism